Built for office cleaning teams

 It is a reusable room-by-room checklist for office cleaning tasks, restocking, access notes, issue reporting, and supervisor checks.

-What should be on an office cleaning checklist?
+What should an office cleaning checklist include?

 Is this a daily office cleaning checklist?